 4. What About Wireless Devices?

-Anything that has a wireless aspect to it, such as a laptop, cell-phone, Bluetooth device, smart meter etc. we need to measure the Radio Frequency Radiation.
+Anything that has a wireless aspect to it, such as a laptop, cell phone, Bluetooth device, smart meter, etc. we need to measure the Radio Frequency Radiation.

 On the Trifield TF2, this is the Red section labeled “RF”.

-So, let’s say we are wanting to measure the EMF radiation from our cellphone.
 Put whatever you are measuring down on a table or floor, or hold it in one hand.
 With the other hand, point your EMF meter at the device, and slowly move it closer.

 Start about 1 foot away, and then approach the device noting the readings as you get closer.